Code of Student Conduct 2023-2024

 14. Expulsion Review

 A student who has been expelled from the University may apply for special consideration for readmission after a period of not less than five (5) years.
 The former student must submit a written petition for readmission to the Division of Student Affairs or designee.
 This written request must outline a strong justification for readmission.
 Additional pertinent documentation may also be required.
 The Vice President for Student Affairs or designee will review relevant information and make a final decision.
 Factors to be considered in review of such a petition will include, but not be limited to:

 - the conduct subsequent to the expulsion (documentation may be required), and/or

 - the nature of the violation causing the expulsion and the severity of damage, injury, or harm that occurred.

 The health and safety of our students is of the highest priority.
 At times students may need immediate medical or other professional assistance.
 However, students may be reluctant to get help because of concerns that their own behavior may be a violation of the Code of Student Conduct.
 To minimize any hesitation students and/or student organizations may have in obtaining help due to these concerns, the University has enacted the following "good samaritan" provision.

-Although policy violations cannot be overlooked, the University will consider the positive impact of reporting an incident when determining the appropriate response for policy violations.
+The University will consider the positive impact of reporting an incident when determining the appropriate response for policy violations.
 In such cases, any possible negative consequences for the reporter of the incident should be evaluated against the possible negative consequences for the student who needed assistance.
-At a minimum, students and/or student organizations are encouraged to make an anonymous report that would put the student in need in touch with emergency care providers (Police, EMS).
+At a minimum, students and/or student organizations are encouraged to make an anonymous report that would put the student in need in touch with emergency care providers (i.e. Police, EMS, etc.).